Inspire – High potential and gifted education

 In our classroom

-• Differentiated tasks that adjust pace, complexity and higher-order thinking.
+• Tasks that adjust pace, complexity, and higher-order thinking

-• Explicit teaching of critical thinking and problem-solving strategies.
+• Explicit teaching of critical thinking, problem-solving strategies, and clear learning intentions

-• Tasks that promote choice, authenticity, and critical and creative thinking including cross-curricular projects.
+• Cross-curricular projects that promote choice, authenticity, and critical and creative thinking

-• Flexible grouping for collaborative ideation and presentation.
+• Flexible grouping for collaborative ideation and presentations

-• Opportunities to take on lead roles in physical demonstrations or team strategy.
+• Opportunities to lead physical demonstrations or team strategies

-• Safe learning environments that encourage confidence, risk-taking, and perseverance.
+• Safe, supportive learning environments that encourage confidence, risk-taking, and perseverance

 Across our school